Boone, Crockett set for Freedom Hall matchup - NewsBreak

 AAC's championship meet awaits Milligan swimmers

+Indians whip Pioneers to cap perfect Big 5 season; D-B girls pull off upset

-A quick start faded, but eventually Dobyns-Bennett did its thing.
-Boosted by Dante Oliver’s 30-point effort, the Indians completed a perfect run through the Big Five Conference with a 74-52 boys’ basketball win over David Crockett on Tuesday night at the Pioneers’ gym in Jonesborough.
+JONESBOROUGH — A quick start faded, but eventually Dobyns-Bennett did its thing.
+Boosted by Dante Oliver’s 30-point effort, the Indians completed a perfect run through the Big 5 Conference with a 74-52 boys basketball win over David Crockett on Tuesday night.

 Roundup: Gate City boys, girls run roughshod over Lee

-Note: Updated: Six meet deadline for Kingsport superintendent applications